 The Center for Climate and Life supports two major conferences each year, the Columbia Climate and Life Conference and the Columbia Roundtable for Global Climate, Business, and Finance.
 We also host and support scientific meetings and conferences on a range of climate topics.

 Columbia Climate and Life Conference Series

-The Columbia Climate and Life Conference Series hosts leading international scientists to present new research on themes central to our mission of understanding how climate influences the security of food, water, shelter, and developing sustainable energy solutions.
+The Columbia Climate and Life Conference Series gathers leading international scientists to present new research on themes central to our mission of understanding how climate influences the security of food, water, shelter, and the development of sustainable energy solutions.
 These conferences present current and advanced research to understand how climate is changing, or has changed, life-sustaining components of the Earth system.
-Conference themes are proposed to the Advisory Board, and successful proposals will be funded to support a one- to two-day conference.
+Researchers propose conference themes to the Advisory Board, and successful proposals are funded to support a one- to two-day conference.

 Columbia Roundtable for Global Climate, Business, and Finance

-The Columbia Roundtable for Global Climate, Business, and Finance brings together leading climate scientists, engineers, social scientists, and international business and finance leaders to translate scientific knowledge into action.
-The objective of this invitation-only conference is to build communication and understanding between these communities and to present stakeholders with the most current state of knowledge in climate change science and solutions.
+The Columbia Roundtable for Global Climate, Business, and Finance brings together leading climate scientists, engineers, social scientists, and leaders in international business and finance to translate scientific knowledge into action.
+The objective of this invitation-only conference is to build communication channels and understanding between these communities and to present stakeholders with the most current state of knowledge in climate change science and solutions.